bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 Coding style must be straightforward and concise.
 The programs are short - usually less than 50 lines of code.

+## Approaching the Coding Problem

+- Is the problem too vague?
+Ask more questions.
+- Is there a formula to solve this problem?
+Use math first.
+Always.
+- Can you derive an equation from the problem statement?
+- Taking more than O(n log n) time?
+Consider sorting as an intermediate step to solve the problem.
+- Are any superlatives such as least, longest, shortest used?
+Think Greedy/Dynamic programming.
+- Did you see the word 'find' in the problem statement?
+Consider the hash table.
+- Unable to make use of the extra property given?
+Try solving the problem in reverse.
+Begin from the end of array, from top-right corner of a matrix.
+- Is the input overwhelming?
+Start with the smallest input and grow.
+- Is the problem too hard?
+See if you can pre-process or rearrange the problem to simplify it.
+- Does the problem refuse to die?
+Just eliminate a part of input at each step.
+- Don’t know how to make most operations logarithmic?
+How many data structures have you studied?

+Problem solving is an amalgamation of knowledge about math, data structures, algorithms, practice, intuition and some tricks.
+Start by learning what has already been invented over several decades.

 ## Algorithmic Problem Solving

-In this article we will discuss the strategy to use when you have to solve a new problem that you've never solved before.
+In this article we will discuss the strategy to use to solve a new problem that you've never solved before.

 Let's now look at a step by step approach to solving a new problem.